PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 10:49:29
+Last updated: 2024-04-06 10:50:02
-Random Quote: Pardon me, but you really hurt my feelings. - Hannah Baker
+Random Quote: Morty: "I have English homework."
+Rick: "You're still learning English?
+It's the language you speak.
+How dumb are you?" - Rick Sanchez